 Even if you have more than one mask and alternate between them, you should still wash and dry it after every use.
 However, this can be time-consuming and mean paying for multiple masks just to ensure you always have a clean one ready to use.

 But what if the material itself was antimicrobial and the mask could be sterilised in just five minutes, without the need for disinfectant, hand sanitiser or having to put it through the wash?

 The medical silicone commonly used in the medical, pharmaceutical, food and beverage sectors is the ideal material for masks thanks to its efficient antimicrobial properties, which reduce bad odours caused by sweating as well as the risk of infection.
 However, one of the most significant advantages of using this material in masks is that it can be sterilised simply by putting it in a microwave, oven or boiling water for five minutes.

-Our innovative face mask is the first reusable medical silicone mask in the UK.
-Combined with our replaceable FFP2 filters, our masks offer complete protection for your various needs.
+When combined with replaceable FFP2 filters, these types of masks offer complete protection.
 These filters also have a small material mass compared to disposable masks, making them a more environmentally friendly solution.
-All our products come in minimal packaging without excessive plastic inserts — helping to reduce their carbon footprint.